BuilderIO/builder/packages/widgets/README.md

 );
 ```

-You can also use this same methodology with [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) as well.
+You can also use this same methodology with [Suspense](https://react.dev/reference/react/Suspense) as well.

+## More information

+For more detail, read the official Builder widgets documentation, [Using Widgets](https://www.builder.io/c/docs/widgets).

 ## Help and troubleshooting

-Questions or feedback - contact us at help@builder.io, we are happy to help!
+If you have questions or feedback, contact us at <help@builder.io>.
+We are happy to help!